 This course meets the 6 CEU Law & Ethics requirement mandated every 2 years by the California BBS for all licensed LMFTs, LCSWs and LPCCs.

 This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees and associates, PCC associates, and can be applied to the one time, 15 hour supervision training CE requirement for supervisors of Associate Social Workers (ASWs).

 Who should take this course:

 - LMFTs, LCSWs or LPCCs who are supervising graduate students, qualified associates pursuing supervision in agency or private practice settings or those supervising agency staff

-- LMFTs, LCSWs or LPCCs who are consultants
+- LMFTs, LCSWs or LPCCs who provide consultation

 - Potential supervisors